 Share Books With Other Notebooks Users

 If you are looking for a way to share some of your Notebooks documents with other users, you can achieve that with a shared Dropbox folder and Dropbox sync.
-Here is what can you do: Create and share a Dropbox … Read more
+Here is what can you do: Important: On a Mac, please

 Dropbox Autosync Best Practice